Humam-i Tabrizi

-Humam-i Tabrizi (همام الدین تبریزی; 1238/39 – 1314/15), was a Persian Sufi poet of the Ilkhanate era.
+Humam-i Tabrizi (همام الدین تبریزی; 1238/39 – 1314/15), was a Sufi poet of the Ilkhanate era, who composed works in Persian, as well as some in Arabic.
 He was one of the most distinguished figures of his time due to his poetry, teachings, piety, and Sufi spirituality.

 Humam spent most of his life in the city of Tabriz, where he became an influential figure.
 He became close to the Juvayni family, who lent him political and cultural protection, and helped him establish a khanqah (Sufi lodge) in Tabriz.
 Following the execution of his Juvayni patron Shams al-Din Juvayni in 1284, Humam managed to find support amongst other political figures, such as Rashid al-Din Hamadani.
 Humam died at the age of 78, and was buried in the Sorkhab district of Tabriz.

 Most of his poetry was in the form of a ghazal, and followed the same style and tone of that of his contemporary Saadi Shirazi.
-He also wrote two masnavis (poem in rhyming couplets), the Suhbat-nama and Kitab-i mathnaviyyat.
+He also wrote two masnavis (poem in rhyming couplets), the Suhbat-nama ("Book of companionship") and Kitab-i mathnaviyyat ("Book of epic verses").

 Biography

-Details regarding Humam's early life and education are obscure, including his place of birth.
+Humam-i Tabrizi was a Persian Sufi poet.
+Details regarding his early life and education are obscure, including his place of birth.
 According to Humam's divan (collection of short poems)—which was assembled soon after his death—he died at the age of 78.
 This demonstrates that Humam was born in 1238/39, as he died in 1314/15.
 Most of his life, Humam lived in Tabriz, a city in the Azerbaijan region that served the capital of the Mongol Ilkhanate between 1265 and 1307.
 He occasionally took trips to other places, including a visit to Baghdad and a pilgrimage to Mecca.

 Most sources accept the account of the biographer Dawlatshah Samarqandi, which claims that Humam was a student of Nasir al-Din al-Tusi.
 Humam was also a student of Qutb al-Din al-Shirazi, who dedicated his work Miftah al-Miftah ("Key to the Key") to him.
 The work was a commentary on the Miftah al-'Ulum ("Key to the Sciences"), a textbook composed by Siraj al-Din al-Sakaki and which focused on Arabic rhetoric, grammar, and style.
 Humam responded by assembling a book of panegyrics as a homage to Qutb al-Din al-Shirazi.

 Humam was a Sunni Muslim, as demonstrated by a poem that praises the four caliphs of the Rashidun Caliphate.
 His Arabic eulogy of two masters of the Sufi Kubrawiya order, Sa'id al-Hamuya and the latter's son Sadr al-Din Ibrahim Hamuya, suggests that Humam was possibly associated with the order.
 According to Hafiz Husayn ibn Karbala'i, Humam's Sufi master was Hasan Bulghari, whilst the 18th-century text Tadhkira-yi suhuf-i Ibrahim ("Memorial of Abraham's scripture") claims that Humam's master was Sa'id al-Din Farghani.
 However, neither of those figures are mentioned in Humam's writings.